-While the KnarrTek tracking software can be run stand-alone, there is often the need to exchange data with other systems or to produce custom reports.
-The tracking database is not suitable for this purpose as it is structured to enable rapid transactional data capture from many geographically distributed sources.
-Also this database is often not locally accessible because the tracking software is being run in a remote data center.
+While the BellHawk tracking software can be run stand-alone, there is often the need to exchange data with other systems or to produce custom reports.
+The tracking database is not suitable for this purpose as it is structured to enable rapid transactional data capture from many geographically distributed mobile computers.
+Also the BellHawk database is often not locally accessible because the tracking software is being run in a remote data center.

 DEX provides a simple and well documented interface to the tracking database, which uses a SQL Server DEX Database for intermediate storage, in a store-and-forward mechanism.